 How long will it last?

-The Sony A9G should last a very long time thanks to Sony’s excellent track record of build quality.
-As far as future-proofing goes, I’d like to see the same full-spec HDMI 2.1 ports that LG offers on its 2019 OLED TVs, but considering there’s no practical use for HDMI 2.1 just yet, I’m not going to dock Sony any points.
+The Sony A9G should last a long time thanks to Sony’s excellent track record of build quality.
+As far as future-proofing goes, I’d like to see the same full-spec HDMI 2.1 ports that LG offers on its 2019 OLED TVs, but considering there’s no practical use for HDMI 2.1 just yet, I’m not going to dock Sony for that.

 Sony offers a one-year warranty for its A9G series TVs, provided you purchase the TV from an authorized dealer.
-The warranty is rather specific about keeping product packaging and such, so take a look at the fine print here [opens PDF].
+The warranty is specific about keeping product packaging, so take a look at the fine print here.

 Should you buy it?

-If you have the means, absolutely buy the Sony A9G in any of its available sizes.
+Yes.
+If you have the means, buy the Sony A9G in any of its available sizes.
 This is an astonishingly good television.

 - Best 4K TV Deals for January 2022